dmytrokuksenko/FEA-Portfolio/README.md

 | AS4/9310 |  133.86  |  7.706   |  4.306   |   2.76   |   0.3    |   0.396  |

 CalculiX has built-in capabilities to simulate the response of a composite material by either directly specifying the components of a stiffness tensor or by defining engineering constants.
 However, the simulation of damage initiation and propagation in composites can be accomplished only by deploying user-defined material model.
 The CalculiX user manual guidelines on the implementation of custom material models, but an in-depth description of the necessary steps is out of scope for this report.
-A ready-to-use Abaqus Linde user material model for damage initiation and propagation in composites has been incorporates as-is into CalculiX to compare results [5].
+A ready-to-use Abaqus Linde user material model for damage initiation and propagation in composites has been incorporated "as-is" into CalculiX to compare results [5].

-Figure 1 depicts a finite element model of the plate highlighting the node sets for the boundary conditions prescription.
+Figure 2 depicts a finite element model of the plate highlighting the node sets for the boundary conditions prescription.
 The prescribed displacements/rotations for each node set are summarized in Table 2.
 The plate is subjected to the uniform pressure of 0.12〖⋅10〗^(-3)  MPa.
 Only a quarter of the plate is considered in FEA due to symmetry.

+Figure 2.
+Symmetric part of a simply supported composite plate discretized with the second-order shell finite elements (S8R).
+The node sets for the prescription of boundary conditions are also highlighted.

 TODO: add figure with boundary conditions and talbe with boundary conditions